-See Figure 2-8.
-Use the four control levers to do the following steps.
+See Figure 2-6.
+Use the hydraulic control levers to do the following steps.
 This gets the mill ready to load a log.

 CAUTION!
 Never operate the hydraulic controls without the engine running.
 Power drainage from the battery will result.
 Holding the hydraulic switches halfway up or down also will cause excessive drainage from the battery.